-Alba is a volunteer of the Funcadan Foundation since 2016.
-Her involvement with the Dominican Republic community started a long time ago though.
+Alba has been volunteering with Funcadan Foundation since 2016.
+Though her involvement with the Dominican Republic started a long time ago.

 1- Alba, tell us about your involvement with Funcadan Foundation.
 How did you get involved?